byuu/byuu.org/about/README.md

 I had played through Dragon Quest I - IV as a kid, and seeing the only fan translation for Dragon Quest V apparently dormant.
-I initially wanted to work with the other group fan translating the game, but by that point my reputation with Bahamut Lagoon preceeded me, and that wasn't allowed to happen.
+I initially wanted to work with the other group fan translating the game, but by that point my reputation with Bahamut Lagoon preceded me, and that wasn't allowed to happen.

 Given the project claimed to be stalled due to technical challenges, and not to be deterred, I decided to set out on my own to tackle the game.
 After all of my